MIT-LCP/mimic-website/content/en/III/tutorials/intro-to-mimic-iii-bq.md

 * `mimiciii_clinical` - Almost all of MIMIC-III is stored here.
 * `mimiciii_notes` - The NOTEEVENTS table is stored here.
 * `mimiciii_derived` - Useful derivations which have been extracted from MIMIC-III are stored here for reuse by the community.
-All code to generate these views are open source and publicly available on the [google-cloud-views branch of GitHub](https://github.com/MIT-LCP/mimic-code/tree/google-cloud-views).
+All code to generate these views are open source and publicly available on the [mimic-code repository](https://github.com/MIT-LCP/mimic-code/).

 This tutorial will focus on querying the bulk of MIMIC-III data stored in `mimiciii_clinical`.